Meet us on..

-Great news: Stephan was invited to present our work on high-molecular weight, broad-band virus inhibitors and on transport within polymeric hydrogels at the "Hochschullehrer-Nachwuchs-Workshop" of the GDCh (section macromolecular chemistry).
+(Presentation) Great news: Stephan was invited to present our work on high-molecular weight, broad-band virus inhibitors and on transport within polymeric hydrogels at the "Hochschullehrer-Nachwuchs-Workshop" of the GDCh (section macromolecular chemistry).

 Matthias will present his work on high-molecular weight, broad-band virus inhibitors as a poster contribution at the conference Frontiers in Biomedical Polymers 2019.